merigalstyan/Pewlett-Hackard-Analysis/README.md

 ### Mentorship Eligibility

 Since the analysis established that many employees born between 1952 to 1955 will be retiring, it's time to figure out which employees will be eligible for the mentorship program.
-The first criteria is to make sure these current employees are born in 1965.
-For the purpose of this analysis we would need to retrieve their employee numbers, first and last names, birth dates and titles.
-We would also need to make sure these employees are in fact current employees.
+The first criterion is ensuring these current employees were born in 1965.
+For this analysis, we would need to retrieve their employee numbers, first and last names, birth dates, and titles.
+We also need to make sure these employees are current employees.
 All these columns are contained in different tables.
-We would need to join **Employees**, **Department Employees** and **Titles** tables.
+We need to join the  **Employees**, **Department Employees**, and **Titles** tables.

-Using **LEFT JOIN** function to join these tables on their primary keys we **SELECT** all the necessary columns, insert them **INTO** a new Mentorship Eligibility table.
-Again, to make sure the criterias are met the birth_date is filtered to include employees born in 1965, to_date is filtered to include only the current employees.
+Using the  **LEFT JOIN** function to join these tables on their primary keys, we **SELECT** all the necessary columns and insert them **INTO** a new Mentorship Eligibility table.
+Again, to ensure the criteria are met, the birth_date is filtered to include employees born in 1965, and to_date is filtered to include only the current employees.
 The table is filtered by employee numbers descending:

 <img width="836" alt="Screen Shot 2022-10-11 at 9 17 58 PM" src="https://user-images.githubusercontent.com/111609994/195248914-36b6fea1-fef1-4aab-946d-de5e4cf5b3a7.png">